NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/registries/configuring_registries.md

 Once a registry had been defined the parameters can be updated using the *update* command.
 This allows a registry's username, password and insecure (validate TLS) parameters to be updated.

-`anchore-cli registry update REGISTRY USERNAME PASSWORD [--insecure]`
+`nextlinux-cli registry update REGISTRY USERNAME PASSWORD [--insecure]`

 ### Deleting Registries